Agency Information Guide

 The IPC holds a range of information including:

-• documents prepared for submission to the NSW Committee on the Ombudsman, the Law Enforcement Conduct Commission and the Crime Commission
+- documents prepared for submission to the NSW Parliamentary Joint Committee on the Ombudsman, the Law Enforcement Conduct Commission and the Crime Commission

-• documents relating to complaints, audits, reviews and investigations conducted by the Information Commissioner and the Privacy Commissioner
+- documents relating to complaints, audits, reviews, data breaches and investigations conducted by the Information Commissioner and the Privacy Commissioner

-• advice provided by Commissioners to the Minister for Customer Service and Digital Government, Minister for Small Business, Minister for Fair Trading as required under the Digital Restart Fund Act 2020
+- advice provided by Commissioners to the Minister for Customer Service and Digital Government, and the Attorney General as required under the Digital Restart Fund Act 2020

 The IPC keeps records associated with its functions of reviewing agency decisions, providing advice and guidance to the public and regulated entities as well as other non-regulatory functions.